-There are a number of other Hemingways also buried near Ernest’s grave, because many of his family members continued to live in Idaho after his death.
+There are a number of other Hemingways also buried near Ernest Hemingway’s grave, because many of his family members continued to live in Idaho after his death.

-Hemingway was known for his love of a good drink, and he was no different in Sun Valley.
+Hemingway was known for his love of a good drink, and that was no different in Sun Valley.
 The Pioneer Saloon and Sawtooth Club were two locations he visited on a regular basis.

 The Pioneer Saloon still has one of Ernest Hemingways’ guns, a 21 twelve-gauge shotgun, hanging on their wall.

 The Hemingway Memorial is only around 1.5 miles from the Sun Valley Resort, up Trail Creek Road.
 It was built by his friends after his death, and inscribed with an epitaph Hemingway himself wrote for a friend:

 Best of all he loved the fall